 If you apply for benefits and are ruled ineligible by the Administration Office acting for the Trustees, if you believe you did not receive the full amount of benefits to which you are entitled, or if you are otherwise adversely affected by any action of the Trustees, you have the right to appeal to and request the Board of Trustees or its designated Appeal Committee (hereinafter collectively "the Board") to conduct a hearing in the matter, provided that you make such a request, in writing, within the time limits provided in these procedures.
-Medical, dental, vision and prescription drug benefit claims appeals must be filed within 180 days of an adverse benefit determination.
-Appeals from an adverse benefit determination with respect to death benefit claims must be filed within 60 days.
+Medical and prescription drug benefit claims appeals must be filed within 180 days of an adverse benefit determination.